-Proposed use Housing

-Housing Approx. no of units 10

-Proposed mix of house Number of:

-types Detached: Generally

-Semi-detached: detached similar

-Flats: to the adjacent

-Terrace: dwellings

-Other (e.g. Bungalows):

-Number of:

-I bedroom homes: Exact mix to

-bedroom homes: be determined at

-3 bedroom homes: detailed design

-4 or more bedroom homes: stage

-Tenure Private -

-(Delete as appropriate)

-Affordable housing This would be provided in line with Policy

-proportion requirements at the time of development

-Employment Business and offices ces n/a

-General industrial n/a

-Storage and distribution n/a

-Do you have a specific n/a

-occupier for the site?

-Other Proposed use (please n/a

-specify) and floor space

-Do you have a specific n/a

-occupier for the site?

-Is the area of each proposed use noted in Not applicable

-the OS site pl an!
+Proposed use Visitor Centre/Heritage Hub Housing Approx. no of units Proposed mix of house types Number of: Detached: Semi-detached: n/a Flats: Terrace: Other (e.g. Bungalows): Number of: I bedroom homes: 2 bedroom homes: 3 bedroom homes: 4 or more bedroom homes: Tenure (Delete as appropriate) Affordable housing proportion n/a n/a Employment Business and offices General industrial Storage and distribution Do you have a specific occupier for the site? n/a n/a n/a n/a Other Proposed use (please specify) and floor space Do you have a specific occupier for the site?
+Royal Deeside Visitor Centre and Heritage Hub (Class 10 - non-residential institutions) yes Is the area of each proposed use noted in the OS site plan?
+Not applicable